marcelotto/spread2rdf/README.md

 parameter) can be used as parameters of a column block definition.

 ### Templates
-Templates are a way to associate a name with a Ruby block inside a worksheet, for later reuse of definition blocks or mapping blocks.
+Templates are a way to associate a name with a Ruby block in a worksheet, for later reuse of definition blocks or mapping blocks.
 A template definition consists of
 - the keyword ```template```,